kshedden/numpy_workshop/numpy_basics.md

 Note that concatenate preserves the number of axes, i.e. in the examples above, we combine arrays with two axes, and the result also has two axes.
-If you want to "stack" ndarray objects to create a new object with one more axis than the things being combined, use one of the stack functions:
+If you want to "stack" ndarray objects to create a new object with one more axis than the arrays being combined, use one of the stack functions:

 ```